ARTIST-Association/ARTIST/docs/tutorial_kinematic_calibration.rst

 Currently there are two methods to calibrate the kinematic.
-Either we use geometric considerations and the motor positions from the calibration data or we optimize using flux density distributions and the differentiable raytracer.
+Either we use geometric considerations and the motor positions from the calibration data or we optimize using flux density distributions and the differentiable ray tracer.
 The kinematic calibration via the motor position is generally faster and produces better results in less time.
 However, choosing the optimization method depends on the available calibration data.
 Both methods need information about: